 The State of Michigan provides you with a competitive suite of benefits beyond retirement savings.
-These include certain benefits in the event of your disability or death.
+These include retiree insurance benefits and certain benefits in the event of your disability or death.

-- Disability Benefits If you become totally and permanently disabled because of an injury or illness, monthly benefits may be payable.
+- Retiree Insurances When you reach the age and service requirements, your monthly retiree health, dental, and vision insurance premiums may be covered, in part, by the State when you terminate employment. - Disability Benefits If you become totally and permanently disabled because of an injury or illness, monthly benefits may be payable.
 Totally disabled means you are unable to perform the duties of your current position.
 Permanently disabled means the disability is likely to last your lifetime. - Death Benefits If you die because of an injury or illness, monthly benefits may be payable to your survivors.